duartqx/dbpdlnmpv/README.md

  1. Watch

 	 A secondary dmenu will show up listing the database entries (in this case anime episodes) that are marked as not watched, if you press enter in one of the rows the episode will be played in fullscreen using [mpv](https://mpv.io/).
-Behind the scenes this option also updates database rows to deleted=1 if their files have already been deleted.
+Behind the scenes this option also updates database rows to `deleted = 1` if their files have already been deleted.

  2. Update